xaoex/reality-simulation-code/README.md

 Update OS Days ++
 Codebase Simsim deluxe x allt has to simsim x all my os x all my modules

+Recognize + Kapa alla from quest in simsim

 Beta v0.1337